LoungeCPP/loungecpp.net/src/the-law/newbie-hints.html.md

 ### Moderation

 * Room owners have the ability to kick people who misbehave.
-You should report any issues to currently active owners first (they can be recognised by an italicised nick).
+You should report any issues to currently active owners first (they can be recognised by an italicised nick or found in the owner list on the [room's info page](http://chat.stackoverflow.com/rooms/info/10/loungec)).
 * Kicking suspends the offender from the room they were kicked in.
 Suspension time [depends on the amount of times the offender was kicked before](http://meta.stackexchange.com/questions/229905/239226#239226).
 * Issues with messages can be escalated to the entire chat by using the flag mechanism
-  Note: every active user that has more than 10k reputation will see and be able to act on flagged message.
+  Note: every active user that has more than 10k reputation will be bothered with, and be able to act on the flagged message.
 Do not treat flags lightly.
 * Flagging is done by clicking the flag icon (on the left when you hover over a message), or choosing "flag as spam/offensive" from the message menu.
-* If [enough users](http://meta.stackoverflow.com/questions/100414/100439#100439) will deem the flag to be valid, the offender will be automatically suspended from the entire chat.
+* If [enough users](http://meta.stackoverflow.com/questions/100414/100439#100439) will deem the flag to be valid, the offender will be automatically suspended from all rooms on the chat.
 * You can escalate issues to site moderators by choosing "flag for moderator" option in the message menu (on the bottom, without the flag icon next to it). **Use this as a last resort.**
 * **Abuse of the flag system will invoke the wrath of the entire chat.